chuff52605/first-repo/README.md

 # first-repo
-This is for assignment 3, initializing gits
+This is for the final project for week four, group project